caktus/guidebook/docs/RDS.md

     $ psql -c "alter database $dbname owner to $project_user;"

-A superuser could create the database already owned by a specific user, but RDS\'s master user cannot.
+A superuser could create the database already owned by a specific user, but RDS's master user cannot.

 ### PostGIS